 Deinstitutionalization: Transition To Community Living

-This transition from institutional care to community living marked a significant change in the way Oklahomans with IDD and their families access services and supports.
+This transition from institutional care to community living marked a significant change in the way Oklahomans with intellectual and developmental disabilities and their families access services and supports.
 The Deinstitutionalization Project, led by Drs.
 Jennifer Jones and Kami Gallus, aimed to better understand families’ experiences during the mandated transition of their relative with IDD from institutional care to community living in Oklahoma and consisted of two phases.
 For Phase I, family members completed surveys regarding empowerment, resilience, and satisfaction with service providers.
 Phase II consisted of in-person interviews designed to explore family members’ perspectives of transitions across the lifespan, including their family relatives’ admission and mandated discharge from state-run institutions.

 Implications from the current study can be applied beyond deinstitutionalization to include other forms of community desegregation (e.g., self-contained classrooms to inclusive classrooms, sheltered workshops to integrated employment, group homes to person-owned homes) and natural transitions (e.g., early intervention to special education services, high school to young adulthood) experienced by individuals with IDD and their families across the lifespan.
 Our hope is that sharing family members’ voices of their lived experience is the first step in developing transferable models of support for all families in transition.

 Jones, J. L., & Gallus, K. L. (2016).
 Understanding families’ perspectives of deinstitutionalization: What families value and desire in the transition to community living.
 Research and Practice for Persons with Severe Disabilities, 41(2), 116–131.